ANZAC Square, Brisbane: Description

 Twin stone staircases wrap around the Shrine, descending to the level of the square.
 On either side of the staircase are shallow tiled reflecting pools – symbols of tranquillity and renewed life.
 Large sandstone retaining walls rise from the lawns of the square to the footpath under the Shrine.
 The Queensland Women's War Memorial is located in the western wall of Anzac Square, below the Shrine of Remembrance.
 It consists of a relief panel in Helidon sandstone depicting a military procession.
 The panel is surmounted by a centrally placed bronze laurel wreath and the inscription "Erected by the women of Queensland in memory of those who lost their lives through The Great War 1914–1918".
 A sandstone and stone pedestal supports a bronze and sandstone drinking fountain mounted on upturned bronze dolphins – symbols of renewed life.

 The equestrian memorial of the South African War dominates the entry to the central path at Adelaide Street.
-A life-size bronzed statue, it depicts a Queensland Mounted Infantryman.
+A life-size bronzed statue modeled on Lieutenant-Colonel Charles James Reade, it depicts a Queensland Mounted Infantryman on horseback.
 On two sides of the trachyte pedestal large bronze plaques contain the names of the eighty-nine Queensland soldiers who lost their lives in the South African war.

 Memorials to the Korean and Vietnam wars are also located in the square.
+A memorial to Queensland’s Aboriginal and Torres Strait Islander service men and women was unveiled in the park on 27 May 2022.

 The square is flanked by State Government Offices to the south and Commonwealth Government Offices on the north.
 These are generally of restrained classical design and sympathetic in scale to the space, except the 1970s Commonwealth Government highrise extension on Ann Street.
 They frame vistas through the square to the GPO in the east and Central Station to the west.